1988 West Virginia Mountaineers football team: Rankings

-1988 season
+Season summary

 The 1987 season was the beginning of Major Harris as the starting quarterback for West Virginia.
 Only a redshirt-freshman, Harris led the Mountaineers to a Sun Bowl berth, after a 1–3 start.

 The '88 season opened with coach Don Nehlen's alma mater, Bowling Green.
 The win marked the beginning of the run, winning 62–14.
 West Virginia beat their next opponent, Cal-Fullerton, 45–10.
 West Virginia's first challenge was against the Maryland Terrapins.
 West Virginia got behind the Terps 14–0, but pulled away at halftime, winning 55–24.

 West Virginia's next game was at the Pittsburgh Panthers.
 The game was a defensive struggle, until running back A.B.
 Brown, a Pitt transfer, ran a draw for 64-yards and the score.
 Scoring 14-points in the fourth quarter, the Mountaineers broke away.
 In the 1988 Backyard Brawl, West Virginia was installed as a one-point underdog by the odds makers.
 The Mountaineers rolled to a 31–10 victory over Pitt on the way to their first undefeated, untied regular season in school history.
 West Virginia then traveled to rival Virginia Tech, and won 22–10, even though they produced four fumbles in the game.
 The next two games, a win at East Carolina, and a 59-point win at Boston College, gave West Virginia a 7–0 record.

 Next, the late October matchup vs Penn State at Mountaineer Field is widely regarded as one of the greatest games in Mountaineer football history.
 Before a nationwide CBS audience, the Mountaineers were up 34–8 before the half.
 On a draw play, runningback Undra Johnson ran 55 yards for the touchdown to end the half.
 The game also included a touchdown run by Major Harris, which is remembered in West Virginia lore as "The Run".

 The next game was at the Cincinnati Bearcats, where the Mountaineers started slow in the first half.
 Receiver Reggie Rembert scored three times, and the Mountaineers won by scoring 24 points in the third quarter.
 The Mountaineers traveled to Giants Stadium to play Rutgers, who had beat Penn St., Boston College, and Michigan State.
 The Mountaineers played poor, but came out with the win.

 The final regular season game of the season was at home, against the Syracuse Orangemen.
 The Orangemen were 8–2, while the Mountaineers were 10–0.
 The highlight of the game was a 49-yard interception by Willie Edwards that was taken for a touchdown.
 The Mountaineers won 31–9, and took a famous lap around the stadium to entertain the 65,000 fans in Morgantown.